Cormega

-Cory McKay (born December 3, 1970), better known by his stage name Cormega, is an American rapper who attained notice when he was shouted out by Nas on his song "One Love", from the critically acclaimed 1994 album Illmatic.
-The album was released during Cormega's time in prison, but the mention sparked his career and created anticipation for his own rapping.
+Corey McKay, better known by his stage name Cormega, is an American rapper.

 Early life

-Cormega was born in Brooklyn, New York City, and raised in Queens.
+Cormega was born in Brooklyn and raised in Queens.
 He was childhood friends with Nas, Havoc and Capone, who all went on to become successful rappers.
 A frequent theme of his music is the countless number of his friends and family that have been killed by violence.

 Career

 1990s

 He was featured on Hot Day's "Going Straight Up" from his album It's My Turn.
 He was also featured on Blaq Poet and DJ Hot Day's track "Set It Off" from their album Without Warning in 1991.
 During a period of incarceration, Cormega gained some attention following a shout-out from Nas on his song "One Love", from the Illmatic album released in 1994.

 Following his release from jail in 1995, Cormega became determined to pursue rapping.
 Nas included him on a song entitled "Affirmative Action" on his album It Was Written released on July 2, 1996.
 The song also featured AZ and Foxy Brown, and became The Firm's first appearance.
 He was signed to Def Jam and recorded an album called The Testament.
 Nas, his manager Steve Stoute and producers Dr. Dre and The Trackmasters joined to form The Firm.
 However, Cormega was replaced with another Queensbridge artist, Nature, because Nas and/or Stoute favored Nature.
 That ended Cormega's friendship with Nas.
 After he fell out with his manager Chris Lighty and his label Violator Records his debut album The Testament was indefinitely shelved.
 During the recording for The Testament Cormega responded to Nas' "One Love" in the form of a letter also entitled "One Love".